jpgercc/timoneiro/NeuroVision (EEG + ECG)/README.md

 # Open Call

-This project is an open invitation to collaboration from researchers, developers, neurotechnology enthusiasts, biohackers, and anyone interested in exploring brain-heart interaction.
+This text is an open invitation to collaboration from researchers, developers, neurotechnology enthusiasts, biohackers, and anyone interested in exploring brain-heart interaction.
 The collaborative construction of this project aims to generate free, accessible knowledge applicable both in academic research and in technological innovations focused on well-being and self-awareness.